 Laibin Guangxi, China Travel Guide

 Summer (June-August): Hot and extremely humid, with average daily high temperatures often above 32 °C (90 °F).
 Expect substantial rain and occasional thunderstorms.
 July typically stands as the wettest month.
-The green landscapes thrive in this timeframe, but the high heat and humidity may seem intense.
+The green landscapes thrive in this timeframe, but the hot and muggy weather can feel intense.

 Autumn (September-November): Many consider autumn the most pleasant season.
 Temperatures are mild, humidity levels drop, and rainfall lessens.
 Clear skies are more common, making it ideal for outdoor activities.